EthicsCoder/StudentPerformanceAnalyzer/README.md

-# StudentPerformanceAnalyzer
+# Student Performance Analyzer
-Student Performance Analyzer project.
+This is the student performace analyzer project.